 - Nursing: Professional nursing is an art and a science with caring as the core concept.
 The role of the nurse is to facilitate optimal independent functioning of persons, alone or in groups, through the promotion, maintenance, and restoration of health.
 The professional nurse will utilize critical thinking and the nursing process to plan and implement care.

 - Professional Nursing Education: Nursing education is an interactive process.
-The MSN faculty of the South College School of Nursing embraces the concepts of professional nursing education as described in the Essentials of Master’s Education in Nursing (AACN, 2011) and the Graduate-Level QSEN Competencies Knowledge, Skills and Attitudes (AACN, 2012).
+The MSN faculty of the South College School of Nursing embraces the concepts of professional nursing education as described in American Association of Colleges of Nursing Essentials of Master’s Education in Nursing (AACN, 2011) and the Graduate-Level QSEN Competencies Knowledge, Skills and Attitudes (AACN, 2012).

 Student Learning Outcomes